rcruzrijo/JavaLab-Inventory/README.md

 # JavaLab-Inventory
-# Spring-Boot/JPA Project that creates the API to handle Inventoy Module.
+# Spring-Boot/JPA Project that creates the API to handle Inventory Module.